State Entropy Maximization with Random Encoders for Efficient Exploration: Experiments

 {\bf Comparison with other exploration methods. } We also compare our state entropy maximization scheme to other exploration methods combined with RAD, i.e., RAD + RND and RAD + ICM, that learn additional models to obtain intrinsic rewards proportional to prediction errors.
 As shown in Figure~\ref{fig:dm_control_exploration}, RAD + RE3 consistently exhibits superior sample efficiency in most tasks.
 While RND similarly employs a fixed random network for the intrinsic reward, it also introduces an additional network which requires training and therefore suffers from instability.\footnote{\citet{taiga2019benchmarking} also observed that additional techniques were critical to the performance of RND.} This result demonstrates that RE3 can improve sample-efficiency without introducing additional models for exploration, by utilizing fixed representations from a random encoder for stable state entropy estimation.

-\textbf{Compute-efficiency. } We show that RE3 is a practical and scalable approach for exploration in RL due to its compute-efficiency.
+{\bf Compute-efficiency. } We show that RE3 is a practical and scalable approach for exploration in RL due to its compute-efficiency.
 In particular, RE3 is compute-efficient in that (a) there are no gradient updates through the random encoder, and (b) there are no unnecessary forward passes for obtaining representations at every update step since we store low-dimensional latent representations in the replay buffer.
 To evaluate compute-efficiency, we show the floating point operations (FLOPs) consumed by RAD, RAD + SE w/ Random (ours), RAD + SE w/ Contrastive, and RAD + SE w/ Inverse dynamics.
 We account only for forward and backward passes through neural network layers.
 We explain our full procedure for counting FLOPs in Appendix~\ref{appendix:flop_counting}.
 Figure \ref{fig:dm_control_analysis_compute_efficiency} shows the FLOPS used by each agent to achieve its final performance in Hopper Hop.
+One can see that estimating state entropy with a random encoder is significantly more compute-efficient than with a encoder learned by contrastive learning and inverse dynamics prediction.
+In particular, RAD + SE w/ Random requires 7.233e+16 FLOPs to achieve its performance at 500K steps, while RAD + SE w/ Inverse dynamics requires roughly twice as many.
 One important detail here is that RAD + SE w/ Random has comparable compute-efficiency to RAD.
 Therefore, we improve the sample-efficiency of RAD without sacrificing compute-efficiency.